so0nyung/Full_RISC-V_Implementation/README.md

 # Structure
-There are (will be*) several branches for the different versions of the CPU, listed in the table below:
+There are several branches for the different versions of the CPU, listed in the table below:

 | CPU| Branch |